 Cells were stained pairwise with antibodies against the following mouse surface cell molecules: CD8α, CD19, CD62L, CD44, B220 and CD11c (BD Biosciences, CA, USA).
 The gating logic was as follows: plasmacytoid dendritic cells (CD11c+, B220+), myeloid dendritic cells (CD11c+, B220−), conventional dendritic cells (CD11c+CD8α+), pan-DC (CD11c+) and B cells (CD11c−, B220+).
 Similarly, SIINFEKL-loaded pentamers (Proimmune, Oxford, UK), were used along with anti-mouse CD8α and CD19 (to gate out non-specific pentamer binding) and also stained with anti-CD62L and CD44 with central memory and effector memory populations defined as CD62LhighCD44high and CD62LlowCD44high), respectively.
 Cell samples were then washed and immediately analyzed by flow cytometry.
 Data were analyzed with FlowJo software (Tree Star Inc., Ashland, OR, USA).

+Analysis of tumor-infiltrating lymphocytes

+Mice were inoculated with TC-1 cells and then treated with SVP[E7/E6*] combined with SVP[Poly(I:C)] or SVP[Empty] on days 14, 17, 24 and 31.
+Tumors were taken from SVP[Empty]-treated animal on d31 and from therapeutic SVP-treated animal on d59 and harvested into ice-cold RPMI, cut and minced into 1-2 mm pieces with a sterile scalpel in 100 mm Petri dish.
+Tissues were then transferred into a 50-ml tube, centrifuged, resuspended in 10 ml of RPMI, collagenase type IV added (200 U/ml) and incubated at 37°C for 30 min.
+The resulting cell suspensions were filtered through a sterile nylon mesh, spun down, resuspended, filtered and stained for surface CD3 molecule with of anti-mouse CD3-FITC antibody (e-Bioscience, San Diego, CA) followed by flow cytometry and data analysis (BD, FACSDivaTM v7.0 software, San Jose, CA).

 PCR analysis of tumor tissues

 Tumors were taken at sacrifice and kept at -80⁰C prior to analysis, then minced, homogenized (100-200 mg of sample solubilized overnight at 56⁰C in 1 ml of ATL tissue lysis buffer in the presence of proteinase K) and genomic DNA isolated using DNeasy blood and tissue kit (Qiagen, Venlo, Netherlands) from 100-200 µl of the solubilized sample according to the manufacturers manual.
 Samples were then quantitated on Nano-drop (Thermo Fisher), uniformly diluted to 50 ng/µl, run on 1% agarose gel for confirmation upon which 100 ng of genomic DNA used in 20 µl PCR reaction with HotStarTaq DNA-polymerase.
 (Qiagen) and either OVA-specific (forward 5’-GAAGAGAGATACCCAATCCTGC-3’ and reverse 5’-CTTCATCAGGCAACAGCACCAAC-3’ or 5’-AGAAGAGAACGGCGTTGGTTGC-3’) or β-globin control primers in standard conditions (dNTP at 200 µM, each primer at 0.3 µM; 15 min, 95⁰C denaturation/enzyme activation) followed by 30 cycles of 45 sec at 94⁰C, 2 min at 60⁰C and 2 min at 72⁰C, concluded with 7 min at 72⁰C) and resulting products visualized on 1% agarose gel (6 µl per lane).